 - The rest is comprised of sites from Online Storage, Shopping and other industries.

 What I found, as you’ve probably already seen in the image above, is that approximately one-third of the Internet’s Top-100 Web sites are currently using HTML5; that portion comprised largely of Social Media and Search Engine sites.

-The full 4-page report with data is now available below in PDF format for download.
-If you can think of any ways in which this report can be improved for next quarter, please contact us or leave a comment!
+The full 4-page report with data is available in PDF format for download.
+If you can think of any ways in which this report can be improved for next quarter, please send me a tweet or leave a comment!